hug-sch/vse-docs/edit/timeline/select/select.rst

 With these commands you can select strips, based on their position on the timeline in relation to the playhead or the active strip (see figure 2).

-Select all strips at left or right
-   Pressing :kbd:`[` key will select all strips that start after the playhead in all channels.
-Pressing :kbd:`]` will select all strips that start before the playhead.
+Select all strips based on position of playhead Pressing :kbd:`[` key will select all strips that *start after* the playhead in all channels.
+Pressing :kbd:`]` will select all strips that *start before* the playhead.
 Please note, that strips running over the playhead will not be selected.
-If you want those strips in the selection, you first have to select the opposite side and then invert that selection.
+If you want those strips in the selection, you first have to select the opposite side and then invert that selection (see above).

    Users of a non-QWERTY keyboard probably need different keys.
 For example, on an AZERTY keyboard, you should use the ellipsis ) for the Select left command.
 You can change the key assignment rather easily in the User Preferences: menu Edit > Preferences > Keymap.
 Search for "Select Side of frame" and assign a new key.

+   You can also use :kbd:`Ctrl + LMB` at the *left* of the playhead to select all strips before the playhead or :kbd:`Ctrl + LMB` at the *right* of the playhead to select all strips after the playhead.

+   To select all strips located at the position of the playhead, choose the submenu  *Current Frame*.
+There is no shortcut key associated by default.

-   The menu equivalent is Select > Side of Frame (see figure 2), with options: Left or Right.
+   The menu equivalent is Select > Side of Frame (see figure 2), with options: Left, Right or Current Frame.

 Select strips in channel
-   Select strips in the same channel laying left and/or right to active strip.
+   Select strips in the same channel laying left and/or right of the selected strips.
    The menu equivalent is Select > Channel (see figure 2), with options: Left, Right or Both Sides.
-The difference with the previous command is that the active strip is taken as reference; not the playhead.
+The difference with the previous command is that the selection is taken as reference; not the playhead.

    Use this command to select all strips in the channel of the active strip by choosing the both sides option.

 Select Linked strips
-   :kbd:`Ctrl` - :kbd:`LMB` above one strip will select all strips in the timeline with the same Start and End time.
+   :kbd:`Ctrl + L` will select all the strips in the same channel that are connected with the Active Strip, meaning there are no gaps between them.

+   The menu equivalent is: Select > Linked > All.

    ..
 Todo::
-      Due to a bug at the time of writing, this command gives some unpredictable results.
-The menu or keyboard commands seem to select random strips.
-There are also some unexposed keys: L key, and Ctrl - Click (see below)
+      The menu Select > Linked > Less and More seem to be doing nothing.

 Select Linked strips Vertically
-   The shortcut key :kbd:`LMB` + Click on a strip will select all above or below it, if the have exactly the same Start and End time.
+   The shortcut key :kbd:`LMB` + Click on a strip will select all above and below it, if the have exactly the same Start and End time.
+The clicked strip becomes selected and active.
 This shortcut is not exposed in the menu.

 Attribute based selection
 .........................